tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     -rw-r--r--  1 olssont  1340193827  88 29 Nov 10:45 scripts/get_data.bash

-Note the first ten characters, the first specifies the file type and the remaining nine relate to the permissions of the file.
+Note the first ten characters, the first specifies the file type and the remaining nine relate to the permissions of the file, see :numref:`File_permission_illustration`.
 There are three modes that can  be turned on or off: read (``r``), write (``w``) and execute (``x``).
 Furthermore, these can be specified for the owner (``u``), group (``g``) and all users (``a`` or ``o``).
 The nine characters above state that the owner has read and write permissions on the file ``rw-``, whereas both the group and all other users only have permission to read the file ``r--``.

+.. _File_permission_illustration:
 .. figure:: images/file-permissions.png
    :alt: File permissions illustration.